The new Harvard Library website is here. Explore the updates and share your feedback.

 Scan & Deliver

-Request library materials and we will digitize and send them to your inbox.
+Request library materials and we'll digitize and send them to your inbox.

-• Delivery time: Scans from HOLLIS are processed by our Access Services department and typically sent to you within four business days of request.
+Scans are processed by our Access Services department and typically sent to you within four business days of request.
+Please note that this is not a guarantee.
+Some requests may take longer, particularly if the material is hard to find or on a format such as microforms.

 Copyright